sled-rs/sled-rs.github.io/performance.md

 must be executed in a serial fashion.
 It shows that throwing more resources at a workload will not usually cause that workload to complete in a fraction of time

+# CHAPTER 0b001: UR ASS IS IN TIME AND SPACE

 ## universal scalability law

 The USL is an excellent way to reason about the potential gains (or negative